Watch past educational presentations and see live events in real time

 When RISE is used for federal reporting, RISE data, including PHI, will be encrypted and securely shared with CMS, as required by federal regulations.

-When RISE data is used for research purposes, it is aggregated and de-identified to ensure that investigators do not have access to PHI.
+When RISE data is used for research purposes, it is aggregated and scrubbed of patient identifiers before even being analyzed.
+All results are also aggregated and de-identified to ensure that investigators do not have access to PHI.

 We're happy to answer any other questions you may have.
 To learn more about using RISE in your practice, please contact us at RISE@rheumatology.org.